alanspencer/palaeosoc/README.md

-# palaeosoc
+# The Palaeontographical Society website

-The Palaeontographical Society website
+This repository contains the Palaeontographical Society (PalaeoSoc) website.